-LG Electronics recognizes that existing legal requirements are not always enough to protect human health and the environment.
-Our basic decision-making approach regarding the use of certain substances is based on their scientifically proven impact on the environment and human health, also considering the technical and economical feasibility of the available alternatives.
-If the impact on the environment and human health is not scientifically proven, but there is enough doubt that there might be an adverse effect, LG Electronics will follow the Precautionary Principle as referred to in the 1992 Rio Declaration (UN Earth Summit).
+LGE recognizes that existing legal requirements are not always enough to protect human and the environment.
+Our basic decision-making approach regarding the use of certain substances is based on their scientifically proven impacts on the environment and human, also considering the technical and economical feasibility of the available alternatives.
+If the impacts on the environment and human are not scientifically proven, but there is enough doubt that there might be an adverse effect, LGE will follow the Precautionary Principle as referred to in the 1992 Rio Declaration (UN Earth Summit).

-LG Electronics operates a measurement system, whereby the content of hazardous substances is assessed right down to the last detail.
-The company's 19 LG production operations around the world use X-Ray Fluorescence (XRF) equipment in order to examine whether or not any parts or products contain hazardous substances.
+LG Electronics operates an inspection system, whereby the content of hazardous substances is assessed right down to the last detail.
+All LGE’s production sites around the world use X-Ray Fluorescence (XRF) equipment in order to examine whether or not any parts or products contain hazardous substances.

 The REACH (Registration, Evaluation, and Authorization of Chemical) regulation is a European Community law which went into force in June 2007 and consolidates all of the existing EU regulations on chemical substances.
 The law requires the registration, evaluation, and authorization of all substances that are manufactured or imported into the EU depending on their weight and health risk.

-In response, LG Electronics has established a step-by-step process and is committed to providing our customers with information about the chemicals in products, as required for compliance with REACH.
-For the first stage of the response, LG Electronics requires all relevant supplier to (pre)-register substances and preparations used in industrial (including engineering) processes and will also monitor and support (pre)-registration by our suppliers.
+In response, LGE has established a step-by-step process and is committed to providing our customers with information about the chemicals in products, as required for compliance with REACH.
+For the first stage of the response, LGE requires all relevant supplier to (pre)-register substances and preparations used in industrial (including engineering) processes and will also monitor and support (pre)-registration by our suppliers.

-According to current information collected throughout the supply chain, most of our products and packaging do not contain SVHC included in the candidate list above a concentration of 0.1%, with the exception of a limited number of articles (mainly EPS packaging, cables and ceramic wool) that may contain DEHP, HBCDD, or Aluminosilicate RCF.
-Where technically and economically feasible, LG Electronics will strive for the phase-out of these substances.
+According to current information collected throughout the supply chain, most of our products and packaging do not contain SVHC included in the candidate list above a concentration of 0.1 wt%, with the exception of a limited number of articles (mainly EPS packaging, cables and ceramic wool) that may contain DEHP, HBCDD, or Aluminosilicate RCF.
+Where technically and economically feasible, LGE will strive for the phase-out of these substances.